jbakse/five-ways/notes/manual.md

 - Provide 'alt' tags for all images.
 These are used for accessibility and SEO.
 - Alt tags do not support translation.

+- Provide visible text (in additon to alts) for all images.
+  - This is good for accessibility
+  - This is good for UX/UI

 # Details

 - System expects all responses to come in between Jan 1 2000 and Jan 1 3000